Slodziak190q/EasyBot/README.md

 # DONATE
 soon....

+# UPTADES
+For now there is no UPTADES

 # THIS BOT IS IN DEVELOPTMENT SOME FUNCTIONS MAY DONT WORK!

 This bot will be totally free to use
 You will can donate od you want